Case FilesCase 03 / 10 min read

 Gap 1 - 3.3 seconds

-Between OperationRequestProcessor completing and the destination handler route starting - a synchronous Kafka publish or other I/O on the processing thread before dispatch.
+Between OperationRequestProcessor completing and the destination handler route starting - likely synchronous Kafka publish or other I/O on the processing thread before dispatch.

 Gap 2 - 13.7 seconds